maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_BUSINESS
-Borrowed money for business expenses: counts respondents who have borrowed money in the last 12 months to pay for business expenses or invest in a business.
+Reason to borrow money: counts respondents who have borrowed money in the last 12 months to pay for business expenses or invest in a business.

 Levels: